dubasdey/File-Splitter/README.md

 Example:

 	fSplit -split 10230 kb c:\console\console.log

+WARNING: Cutting by file size currently cuts lines in half.
+To keep lines together use the option to split by line numbers, eg:

+	fSplit -split 100000 l c:\console\console.log

 * Note 1: you can't use commas as delimiters
 * Note 2: if you call the program from the console without parameters, it invokes the Windows version.